Prospective Students | Current Students

 How do I apply to the Community Engagement Scholars course of study?

-• Incoming accepted students should apply through Undergraduate Admissions.
+- Incoming accepted students should apply through Undergraduate Admissions.

-Yes, you may apply through the first semester of your sophomore year.
+Yes!
+You can apply through the first semester of your sophomore year.
 Learn more about the application process on the Community Engagement Scholars page.

 What are the program requirements?

-Is there an LLC or housing component?
+Is there a housing component?

-There is no LLC or housing component.
+There is no Living Learning Community (LLC) or housing component.

 Current Scholars

-How do I use the Community Engagement Scholars CANVAS (CESCS) course?
+How do I use the Community Engagement Scholars Canvas (CESCS) course?

-What resources are in CANVAS?
+What resources are in Canvas?

-• Requirements worksheet
+- Requirements worksheet

-• Volunteer request form
+- Volunteer request form

-• Spreadsheet for tracking service hours
+- Spreadsheet for tracking service hours

 How do I find out about service opportunities and programming?